Understanding Code Sign Manager - Self-Hosted

 A compromised code signing key exposes a software publisher to business disruptions and a damaged reputation in the marketplace.

-• Protect code signing keys, either in the Trust Protection Platform Secret Store or on an HSM
+• Protect code signing keys, either in the Trust Protection Foundation Secret Store or on an HSM

 • Restrict the use of keys only for specific purposes